 - A business should have a consistently positive social media presence that dilutes the occasional negative hit every company has from time to time.

 During a crisis, the right social media firm will help you craft the appropriate messages to earn customer confidence and get you back on track.
 The experts at Axia Public Relations can serve as your trusted guides.
-Take the first step in the right direction before a corporate crisis occurs and download Axia's free e-book Managing Public Relations in a Crisis to ready your company today.
+Take the first step in the right direction before a corporate crisis occurs and download Axia's e-book Managing Public Relations in a Crisis to ready your company today.

 Featured image credit: 123rf.com